OpenSprinkler/OSBeeWiFi-Firmware/README.md

 https://github.com/plerup/makeEspArduino

-Follow the instructions to install,and run get.py to get ESP8266 core files.
-Then copy the Blynk, SSD1306, and OSBeeWiFi libraries to the 'libraries' subfolder in your local esp8266 directory.
-The OSBeeWiFi library has an example Makefile which you can modify to match your specific path.
+Follow the instructions to install ESP8266 core files.
+Then download and copy the Blynk, and SSD1306libraries to the 'libraries' subfolder in your home folder's Arduino directory.
+The OSBeeWiFi source files has an example Makefile which you can modify to match your specific ESP8266 path.

-You also need to modify two files in the ESP8266 core and Blynk library.
-See README.txt in the Modifications folder for details.
-Then simply run 'make' in the OSBeeWiFi folder to compile the programs.
-The compiled firmware (named mainArduino.cpp.bin) by default exists in a temporary folder.
+To compile the code, simply run 'make' in the OSBeeWiFi folder to compile the programs.
+The compiled firmware (named osbeeArduino.cpp.bin) by default exists in a temporary folder.

 #### Method 2: use Arduino IDE